What Is Factory Farming?

 Cows are treated like machines as they are constantly forced through the cycle of pregnancy, birth, and milking.
 This cycle is repeated until the cow's bodies give out, and they are no longer profitable, so they are then slaughtered.

-Not only is the process extraordinarily grueling and exhausting for the cows, but their babies are ripped away from them moments after they give birth.
-The momma cows cry for days after their baby calves are ripped away from them.
+The process is extraordinarily grueling and exhausting for the cows, and their babies are ripped away from them moments after they give birth.
+The momma cows cry for days after their baby calves are ripped away.
 The calves are used for veal and are locked in crates until they are slaughtered.

 Instead of being able to feed from their moms, calves are fed a low-iron milk substitute.
 This milk is not nutritious for the calves and makes them anemic.
 The calves get so sick that many cannot walk.